reireynoso/block-flix-lab/README.md

 ## Deliverables

-**It might help to first draw out the component hierarchy**
+**It might help to first draw out the component hierarchy** **Notice that some parts of state in App.js is provided.
+You may need to add more to keep track of other features**

 * Fetch the data from http://localhost:4000/items
 * Render each item with the ItemCard component.